knutwalker/scala-orbit/README.md

 - Used `Vec` instead of `vector`, `Pos` instead of `position`, and `Obj` instead of `object`
 - Used value classes and type aliases for stuff like the age of an collision, the delay setting, the history of worlds, etc.
-    Since Scala ist statically types, using small domain types like this can increase readability on the ability to reason about the code.
+    Since Scala is statically typed, using small domain types like this can increase readability, the ability to reason about the code, or the amount of support we get from the compiler.
     On top, Scala makes it very easy to create such types and properly used value class have no runtime overhead, they exist only during compile time.